Feyerabend/vm/add/README.md

 Next, we shift towards a more abstract level.
 Two implementations, modeled as virtual machines, illustrate how addition is carried out using lambda calculus.
-While this approach might not be optimal for the most common computers, it offers valuable insights into functional programming concepts, which can be useful when working with virtual machines.
+Actually if you look carefully, there are no numbers for the machine to calculate.
+There are expressions that go through substitutions  and other operations, resulting e.g. adding two numbers.
+While this approach might not be optimal for the most common computers of today, it offers valuable insights into functional programming concepts, which can be useful when working with virtual machines.

 ## adding numbers by hand